readthedocs/blog/read-the-docs-2016-stats.rst

 Page view growth has been steady again this year.
 This is particularly impressive given the scale that we're operating at.
-I'm quite happy to see folks using Read the Docs more and more, as well as seeing many other projects using our theme or other concepts that we've pioneered in the general software ecosystem.
+We're quite happy to see folks using Read the Docs more and more, as well as seeing many other projects using our theme or other concepts that we've pioneered in the general software ecosystem.

 We remain one of the `largest sites`_ on the internet.